Time: ~3 hours · Difficulty: Intermediate · Stack: Docker · kind · kubectl · Kubernetes Goat · kube-bench · kubescape

 # add `networking: {disableDefaultCNI: true}` to kind-config.yaml, then:

-kubectl -n secure-app apply -f default-deny.yaml10.
+kubectl -n secure-app apply -f default-deny.yaml # re-apply the policy; now traffic actually gets blocked10.
 Tear it down

 Instant, complete, and free.
 Recreate the whole lab in thirty seconds whenever you want a clean slate.